lkesteloot/trs80-cassette-reader/README.md

 # Filename convention

-I use this convention for audio files of data tapes:
+I use this convention for audio files of data cassettes:

     NAME-TAKE-TRACK-COPY.wav